RealMamzy/N3TA/README.md

 Unauthorized reproduction, redistribution, or commercial use of this project or any of its components without explicit permission is strictly prohibited.

-&copy; 2023–2025 Dhman Zenghila.
+&copy; 2023–2025 Dhimam Zenghila.
 All rights reserved.